Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Quantifying Tumor Images Using Topology

-In persistent homology, the analog to the distance that determines how clusters grow and merge is the index $t$ of a {\em filtration}.
-A filtration is a collection of simplicial complexes $\{K_t\}$ where the index $t$ induces totally ordered sets, $K_i \subseteq K_j$ for $i < j$.
-As $t$ increases, the sequence of simplicial complexes $\{K_t \}$ also changes and grows --- just as the agglomerate clustering behavior changes and grows as the distance between clusters increase.
-In other words, in persistent homology, the index $t$ of the filtration $\{K_t\}$ tracks the scale according to which the ``shape" of the data evolves.
-The individual elements $K_t$ of the filtration (collection) $\{K_t\}$ correspond to the clusters present at each step of the clustering process.
-The shape information at each scale $t$ is encoded by the homology groups $H_k(K_t)$ of the simplicial complex $K_t$.
+{\em Persistent homology} applies homology to data by continuously tracking the evolution of homology in the data at different scales (or resolutions).
+It can thus be seen as a way to extract and summarize geometric information.
+In persistent homology, the index $s$ of a {\em filtration} tracks the homological evolution.
+A filtration is a collection of simplicial complexes $\{K_s\}$ where the index $s$ induces totally ordered sets $K_i \subseteq K_j$ for $i < j$.
+As $s$ increases, the sequence of simplicial complexes $\{K_s\}$ also changes and grows.
+In this way, the index $s$ of the filtration $\{K_s\}$ tracks the scale according to which the ``shape" of the data changes and grows.
+The shape information at each scale $s$ is encoded by the homology groups $H_k(K_s)$ of the simplicial complex $K_s$.
 More specifically, $H_0$ corresponds to the vertices, $H_1$ corresponds to edges, and $H_2$ corresponds to the faces of the simplicial complex or discretized shape.
 An example of a filtration is depicted in Figure \ref{Fig1}.
-Here, the index $t$ is the height function in the vertical direction, and we see the evolution of vertices, edges, and a face appearing sequentially with height.
-In the same way that the actual data points present at the beginning of the procedure in a clustering analysis do not disappear as the clustering behavior grows coarser at larger distances, structures (such as vertices) that appear at the beginning of a filtration do not disappear as the filtration evolves.
-Higher order structures are revealed with increasing $t$.
+Here, the index $s$ corresponds to the value of height function (which depends on some variable $x$ and is discussed in detail further below) in the vertical direction $\nu$.
+We see the evolution of vertices, edges, and a face appearing sequentially with height.
+Higher order structures are revealed as $s$ increases.